MSW Instantons

 In the upstairs picture (before orientifolding), the locus $z=0$ consists of two pieces, $\xi = \pm b_5^2$, each wrapped by five $D7$-branes.
 The intersection of the $D3$ with the GUT brane yields a curve $\Q$ in the downstairs picture, and lifts to two copies in the upstairs picture, which we denote by $\Q'$ and $\Q''$.
 In heterotic/$F$-theory duals, the curve $\Q$ is the same curve on which the heterotic worldsheet instanton is wrapped.
 The curve $\Q$ typically intersects the orientifold locus, i.e. it intersects the matter curve $\Sigma_\bt$ on $S_{GUT}$.

-In perturbative IIb, the GUT group is $U(5)$, and there are charged $37$ modes transforming in the fundamental of $U(5)$ located on $\Q'$.
+In perturbative IIb, the GUT group is $U(5)$, and there are charged $D3$-$D7$ modes transforming in the fundamental of $U(5)$ located on $\Q'$.
 From the general discussion, the number of these zero modes is computed by the Dolbeault cohomology group \be H^p(\Q',L_3^{-1}\otimes L_7\otimes K_{\D3}|_{\Q'}) \ee where $p=1,2$, and $L_7$ is the $U(1)\subset U(5)$ line bundle on the 7-brane containing $\Q'$.
 The orientifold action relates this to similar cohomology groups on $\Q''$.
 We can further simplify this as follows: if $\Q$ is an isolated rational curve, then its normal bundle in $S_{GUT}$ is typically $\cO_\Q(-1)$.
 As long as $\Q$ is not tangential to the branch locus, the normal bundle of $\D3$ is simply the pull-back of the normal bundle to $\Q$ in $S_{GUT}$, so we have $K_{\D3}|_{\Q'} = N_{\D3}|_{\Q'} = \pi_{\D3/\Q}^*\cO_\Q(-1)|_{\Q'} = \cO_{\Q'}(-1)$.
-We will argue in the next section that there exist models with $c_1(L_7)$ very ample.
-Thus there are examples where $37$ zero modes on $\Q$ are guaranteed to exist and are even completely chiral, because for sufficiently ample $L_7$ the cohomology groups in (\ref{SU(5)37modes}) are non-zero for $p=0$ and vanish for $p=1$.
+Now we consider models where $c_1(L_7)$ very ample.
+This may lead to many generations of $SU(5)$ multiplets, but that is besides the point here.
+In such examples the $D3$-$D7$ zero modes on $\Q$ are guaranteed to exist and are even completely chiral, because for sufficiently ample $L_7$ the cohomology groups in (\ref{SU(5)37modes}) are non-zero for $p=0$ and vanish for $p=1$.

 Similarly the intersection of the $D3$-instanton with the flavour D7-brane defined by $R + Pz = 0$ yields another curve that we will call ${\cal R}$ in the downstairs picture.
 Its double cover is generally irreducible, and we get chiral fermions living on ${\cal R}$ with charge one under the $U(1)$ gauge group of the flavour 7-brane.